paulgoleary/milagro-crypto-js/README.md

 ['RSA2048','RSA3072','RSA4096']
 ```
 #### Other functions
-MCJS supports SHA256, SHA384, SHA512 and AES-GCM encryption.
+MCJS supports SHA256, SHA384, SHA512, AES-GCM encryption and Marsaglia & Zaman random number generator.
 Those functions are contained in every context initialized with RSA or with an elliptic curve.
 If you want to create a context supporting only those general functions then initialize it with no parameter as follows:
 ```
 var CTX = require("../src/ctx");